Getting great guest reviews for your guesthouse

 - Check on guests and ask if they need anything

-Remember, it’s these touches that separate you from dime-a-dozen chain properties.
+Remember, it’s these touches that separate your great guest reviews from dime-a-dozen chain properties.

 eviivo suite is specifically designed to help B&B, guesthouse and hotel owners in mind, to help save them time and money.